functino/reveal.js-wave-plugin/README.md

 `{ src: 'plugin/wave/webcam-swiper-0.1.js'},
 { src: 'plugin/wave/client.js'}´

 Run the server.js file via node to startup a server on localhost:1947 (or use any other server to serve the presentation, for example the speakernote plugin has it's own server wich will do just fine).
+If you use my server.js be sure to install the needed modules - for example with a simple `npm install -d`.
 Open the presentation, click "accept" when Chrome asks you to grant permission to use the webcam and then wave/swipe in front of your webcam  to advnace through your slides.